aditya-nitorinfotech/strapi-poc/README.md

 3. Ran build command on react app folder - copied generated build to "public" folder of strapi project folder
 4. Checked deployment done and server is running on localhost:1337
 5. Ran npm start for frontend react project- checked on localhost:3000- able to fetch data and display

+poc for custom api endpoints using strapi-

+For this implementation strapi's Entity service API is used MVC architecture used for strapi with controller and services

+Steps completed:
+1. npx create-strapi-app proj_name --template blog
+2. After project is created and localhost:1337/admin is launched, create an account using exisiting or new credentials

+Note: as we have used blog template- in the dashboard in content manager, already some collections and test data entries will be created, or we can create more or new entries, and manage them

+3. After that navigate to folder created in cmd and execute- npm/yarn strapi generate
+4. Select the option: api- generate a basic API and enter any name for the api
+Other options will be shown to generate controller, middleware, service etc.

+5. 3 files will be generated after execution of command- present in root folder-- src/api/api_name/controllers, src/api/routes, src/api/services

+Working: Requests sent to Strapi on any URL are handled by routes.
+By default, Strapi generates routes for all the content-types.
+Routes can be added and configured.
+Once a route exists, reaching it executes some code handled by a controller.

+6. Change the routes and services files with required code- for services to fetch all pages and push into an array Once service is created- access it by a controller-

+strapi.service('api::yourAPIName.yourServiceName');

+To get list of services-

+console.log('strapi.services ', strapi.services);

+Note: Here, controller function is responsible for invoking the service on request and returning results from the route to response
+They have access to request response object, service functions should not access directly

+7. Change the controller file with required code- and restart the server as it can cause error
+8. After that authentication is required to access API endpoint For this in admin dashboard, go to Settings->Roles (Users and Permissions Plugin)->Public In this click on the created route name name dropdown and select the checkbox and save it

+8. Now check the endpoint on localhost:1337/api-endpoint and you will see the fetched test data.
+This is working on collections data and not single data
+9. For UI side, parse the data and display whatever is required

+10. To check on postman/thunder client-
+hit GET endpoint localhost:1337/api/your-endpoint-name and can verify that can get data